-.recx is Cutting Planner's proprietary file format, which is a .xml worksheet file that has been zipped and given the extension .recx.
+A .recx file is Cutting Planner\'s proprietary file format, which is a .xml worksheet file that has been zipped and given a .recx extension.
 You do not need to be aware of the fact that the file is a .xml file, nor do you need to install separate compression and decompression software.

-Generally, only the creator or the software vendor understands the specifications of the binary format.
-Therefore, it may be difficult to reuse the data due to changing times.
-This software is a minor proprietary standard, and we believe that leaving a large amount of data in this format willinevitably leave some uncertainty.
+Generally, only the creator or the application vendor understands the specifications of the binary format.
+Therefore, it may be difficult to reuse the data due to changes in the times, as was the case with the text files of old word processing machines.
+This software is a minor proprietary standard, and I think that leaving a large amount of data in this format will inevitably leave some concerns.

 Therefore, we have changed to xml format. xml is flexible enough to accommodate future specification changes and extensions.
-By publishing the specifications, third parties can develop software to use the output layout diagrams in other applications.
-The following are some of the advantages.
+By publishing the specifications, third parties can develop software to use the output tree plans in other applications.
+The advantages are as follows.

-If you put extra files in .recx, it may not work properly.
+If you put extra files in the .recx, it may not work properly.

 Multiple .xmls can be combined into a zip to support multiple sheets.
 The tab order is the order of the file list inside the zip.
-This allows you to create multi-sheet .recx files on the command line using the zip file creation tool, which must be UTF-8 compatible or Japanese characters will be garbled.
+This allows you to create multi-sheet .recx files on the command line using the zip file creation tool.

-As an example, here is an xml file of the following data
+As an example, here is an xml of the following data.

 If you are only entering data,